 Also bring a walking stick and a snack because the hike is long and you may want to rest.

 2) If you’re going during the warmer seasons, bringing regular hiking clothing, water shoes, and even spandex clothing is fine.
 And again, bring a walking stick!

-The gear is called a dry suite.
-And you can rent or buy them at stores right near Zion (one place is called Zion Guru).
-For rentals, you can get them for $60 a day per person.
-That’s where I got the beauties you see to the right.
+I rented mine from Zion Guru.
+You can get them there for $60 a day, per person.
+That’s where I got the beauties you see to the right:

 If you want to buy them, be prepared to spend a lot of money, but here is a link to one good dry suite.

 You may want to consider buying one if:

 1) You do trips through Narrows like hikes and/or travel through water that’s super cold around the world often.

 2) If you don’t like wearing dry suites that other people wore before you.

 Here’s a picture of the dry suites I rented with my friend before we went the second time: